 Pembroke Townhouse is the perfect accommodation location for an overnight stay for the special couple on their wedding day!
-We can make your day more special by providing room upgrades to an mini-suite.
-We can offer little hidden extras such a champagne, chocolates, etc. to be in your room on arrival.
-Why not let us organise some drinks and bites at the Pembroke Townhouse before the ceremony or a reception afterwards.
+We can make your day more special by providing room upgrades to a mini-suite.
+We can offer little hidden extras such a Champagne, Chocolates, etc. to be in your room on arrival.
+Why not let us organise some drinks and bites at the Pembroke Townhouse before the ceremony or a reception afterwards?
 Accommodation is also available for all your wedding guests.

 You might be interested to know that Pembroke Townhouse is close to Dublin's General wedding registry office on Grand Canal Lower St, where most of Dublin civil wedding ceremonies are held.
 They can be reached on tel.
 01-6787114.

 There are also churches of many religious denominations in the area such as:

 - St Mary's Roman Catholic Church, Haddington Road

 - St Bartholomew's Church of Ireland, Clyde Road